Akhara, Punjab: Location

 Akhara lies on the Jagraon-Hathur road and situated at about 8 km from Jagraon.
 The nearest railway station to Akhara is Jagraon railway station at a distance of 6.5 km.

 Neighbouring villages include Roomi, Dholan, Kaonke Kalan, Bhamipura, Dalla, Bir Akhara and Kothe Premsar.

 Transport

 The nearest station to Akhara is Jagraon Railway Station, situated on the main line between Ludhiana and Ferozpur.

 Regular state government owned Punjab Roadways (Jagraon Depot), Pepsu Transport (PRTC) and private bus services operate between Jagraon - Hathur, Jagraon - Barnala, Jagraon - Sangrur, Jagraon - Bilaspur through this village (Akhara).
 Also three wheeler Tempo service operate between Jagraon and Manuke through Akhara.

 For a personal service, a SUV, minivan or car taxi service can be hired from the Jagraon.

 The nearest international airport is Amritsar about 120 km away, other international airport is in New Delhi situated at 350 km.
 Other airports are Sahnewal Airport near Ludhiana and a military air base is at Halwara, about 15 km from Akhara.

-Youth Services Club, Akhara and Baba Sahib Singh Bedi Sports Club

-Youthy Services Club (Regd.) and Baba Sahib Singh Bedi Sports Club are social organizations working towards a better & educated healthy society.
-Their aim is to improve literacy, eradicate poverty, abolish child labour, uplift and instill confidence among the weaker sections of the society.
-These NGO's focus on assessing individual strengths and needs, setting personal goals and encouraging young talent towards education, cultural activities, sports and games by providing an conducive environment that encourages growth and development.
-Gurpreet Singh is the chairman of the NGO.